|Values are valid only on day of printing.|

 Individuals with paroxysmal nocturnal hemoglobinuria (PNH) have absent or decreased expression of all the glycosylphosphatidylinositol (GPI)-linked antigens and fluorescent aerolysin (FLAER) on peripheral blood cells derived from the PNH clone.

-This updated test incorporates a more sophisticated technique of separating different cell populations using gating on antigen-positive cells, as well as increased sensitivity to enable detection of small PNH clones.
-In addition, the updated test enables detection of even a partial loss of CD59 on red blood cells (RBC) (type II RBC), which previously was not possible.
+This test incorporates a sophisticated technique of separating different cell populations using gating on antigen-positive cells, as well as the sensitivity to enable detection of small PNH clones.
+In addition, this test detects a partial loss of CD59 on RBCs (type II RBC).
 Patients with large proportion of type II RBC are unlikely to show high levels of hemolysis, unlike patients with complete loss of GPI-linked proteins (predominantly type III cells).
 While PNH is a disorder of hematopoietic stem cells and all lineages are affected, the percentage of affected cells can differ between lineages, most commonly due to RBC hemolysis and/or transfusion.

-Individuals without PNH have normal expression of FLAER (neutrophils and monocytes) and normal expression of all GPI-linked antigens-CD14 (monocytes), CD16 (neutrophils and NK cells), CD24 (neutrophils), and CD59 (RBC).
+Individuals without PNH have normal expression of FLAER (neutrophils and monocytes) and normal expression of all GPI-linked antigens-CD14 (monocytes), CD16 (neutrophils and NK cells), CD24 (neutrophils), and CD59 (RBCs).

 The sugar water test and the Ham's test are no longer recommended for the evaluation of patients with possible paroxysmal nocturnal hemoglobinuria.